Configure multi-factor authentication for SQL Server Management Studio and Azure AD

 - Configure an Azure Active Directory - For more information, see Administering your Azure AD directory, Integrating your on-premises identities with Azure Active Directory, Add your own domain name to Azure AD, Microsoft Azure now supports federation with Windows Server Active Directory, and Manage Azure AD using Windows PowerShell.

-- Configure MFA - For step-by-step instructions, see What is Azure Multi-Factor Authentication?, Conditional Access (MFA) with Azure SQL Database and Data Warehouse.
+- Configure MFA - For step-by-step instructions, see What is Azure AD Multi-Factor Authentication?, Conditional Access (MFA) with Azure SQL Database and Data Warehouse.
 (Full Conditional Access requires a Premium Azure Active Directory.
 Limited MFA is available with a standard Azure AD.)

 - Configure Azure AD Authentication - For step-by-step instructions, see Connecting to SQL Database, SQL Managed Instance, or Azure Synapse using Azure Active Directory Authentication.